dhimmel/blog/content/posts/2016-03-06_nsf-year-summaries/nsf-year-summaries.md

 I'll close with four reflections:

 1. My productivity exceeded linear growth over the four year period.
+Experience has played a role, in addition to the rise of open source tools for data science.
 + The number of hyperlinks per year has grown rapidly from 0 to 3 to 13 to 21.
 I attribute much of this increase to open science, which has led to more public output per unit of research time.
 + The deadline has always been May 1, yet each year I've finished the summary further in advance than the year before.
 Am I becoming less just-in-time?
 + I have yet to "discover new uses for existing drugs" despite aiming for this in 2013.
+Let's make 2016 the year!